hemings24/portfolio/readme.md

 Fully responsive ecommerce website created and developed using PHP, MySQL, HTML, CSS, and Bootstrap.

+Fully responsive building services website created using WordPress.

-Fully responsive Rock Band website and Headphones landing page developed and created using HTML, CSS(Flexbox), and Bootstrap.
+Fully responsive Headphones landing page developed and created using HTML, CSS(Flexbox), and Bootstrap.

 HTML emails created and developed using HTML, CSS, and Foundation for Emails framework: